Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

-If the brain is waiting for sweet taste and, therefore, glucose, but you consume a low-calorie sweetener, this can spur cravings for sweets even more (Yang 201023).
+If the brain is waiting for a sweet taste and glucose, but you consume a low-calorie sweetener, this can spur cravings for sweets even more (Yang 201023).

 For this reason, long-term consumption of intense artificial sweeteners can cause metabolic syndrome and type 2 diabetes (Swithers 201324).